nyomanb/lr_plugin_computer_vision_tagging/project_plan.md

 Please note there are not any dates listed here.
 The developers have day jobs and will **NOT** commit to deadlines.
 Don't ask.

-# Phase 6 - Feature
-- [ ] Branch
-- [ ] Concept of log levels and corresponding preference
-- [ ] Update preference to be just "Logging", not "Debug" -- rename preference variable name accordingly
-- [ ] Export option to strip ALL metadata (beyond normal metadata section in export dialog)
-- [ ] Version bump

 # Phase 7 - Feature
 - [ ] Branch
 - [ ] Export option to be able to set megapixels = 0 which means sending the full resolution image to services